TshegofatsoThandi/TshegofatsoThandi/README.md

 - 👋 Hi, I’m @TshegofatsoThandi
-- 👀 I love learning
+- 👀 I love learning new things and meeting new people
 - ❤️ I'm still in highschool

 <!---